Trending Topics

 Articles like this are a great opportunity to learn from the rescue community.
 If you have any additional tricks or techniques that you have found success with on newer vehicles, please share them.
 Firefighters helping firefighters.
 Wed love to hear about them.
 Stay safe and train hard!

-This article, originally published in 2017, has been updated.
+This article, originally published on November 08, 2017, has been updated.

 Dalan Zartman is a 20-year career veteran of the fire service and president and founder of Rescue Methods, LLC.
 He is assigned to a heavy rescue and is an active leader as a member of both local and national tech rescue response teams.
 Zartman has delivered fire and technical rescue training courses and services around the globe for more than 15 years.
 He is also an international leader in fire-based research, testing, training and consulting related to energy storage, and serves as the COO at the Energy Security Agency.
 Zartman serves as regional training program director and advisory board member for the Bowling Green State University State Fire School.
 He is a certified rescue instructor, technical rescue specialist, public safety diver, fire instructor II, firefighter II, and EMTP.